Higher Education Policies and Intergenerational Mobility

 (with Benedikt Dengler)

-Why we do not Tag to Tax: Concern for Horizontal Equity and its Implications
+Why we do not Tag to Tax: Pareto Optimality versus Horizontal Equity in the Age of Data

 Lizarazo Ruiz, S.V., A. Peralta-Alva, Y. Wu, and V. Ziesemer (2017), Macroeconomic and Distributional Implications of Financial Reforms in Myanmar.
 IMF Country Report No. 17/31: Myanmar, Selected Issues 15–27.